RobertTalbert/discretecs-vault/Trees/Breadth first search.md

 * Remove $0$ from $Q$ and put it into the visited list: $V = [0]$.
 * Make a list of all of the [[Adjacent|neighbors]] of $0$: $1$, $2$, and $3$.
 None of these are in the visited list, so add them to the queue: $Q = [1,2,3]$.
 * Repeat the loop: The queue is nonempty, so remove the "front" item and add it to $V$: $V = [0,1]$.
 (And $S = [2,3]$.)
 Make a list of all the neighbors of 1: 0 and 2.
 Vertex 0 has been visited but 2 has not, so add 2 to the queue (even though it's already there): $Q = [2,3,2]$.
+* Repeat the loop: The queue is nonempty, so remove the "front" item and add it to $V$: $V =

 ## Resources